yuandra/resbaz-cookbook/OriginsValues.md

 # Values

 With growth comes complexity.
 As more ResBaz sites pop up we need to think strategically about the values that bind all sites together.
 It's important to remember that ResBaz isn't defined by size, content, form or scale.
-It doesn't matter if you're running workshops in twelve tools or just a single one.
+It doesn't matter if you're running workshops in twelve digital tools or just a single one.
 Whether you have five hundred attendees or an intimate fifteen.
 What does matter, however, are the values that run consistently through each ResBaz.

 *Note: the values below were chosen by the Melbourne team and are **entirely** up for discussion (which is enthusiastically encouraged!).
 *